Kid Conductors

 When the music began, a curly-haired two-year-old boy confidently marched up to the band, stood next to director Brian Hopwood, and started to conduct.
 He was adorable, and it was such fun to watch him!

-That little boy’s name was Joey, and he joined Dr. Hopwood in conducting “The Stars and Stripes Forever” at every single concert for the rest of that summer.
-Joey started to bring a bucket along to stand on as his podium.
-(This photo, used by permission, was taken at the Band Shell in Boulder’s Central Park and Civic Area.)
+That little boy, Joey, joined Dr. Hopwood in conducting “The Stars and Stripes Forever” at every concert for the entire summer.
+As his podium, Joey began to bring a bucket to stand on.
+This photo, with permission, was taken at the Band Shell in Boulder’s Central Park and Civic Area.

 The next summer, and several summers after that, Joey again joined our conductor each week to lead “The Stars and Stripes Forever.”
 When Randall Coleman became director, he invited all the kids from the audience to the podium to conduct, and a tradition began.